-With machine learning, convoluted algorithms, and advanced modeling, has an intimidating aura, leading many marketers to believe that all data science requires super advanced analytic and programming skills most do not possess.
+With machine learning, convoluted algorithms, and advanced modeling, #data science has an intimidating aura, leading many marketers to believe that all data science requires super advanced analytic and programming skills most do not possess.
 Not true.

 Talk to data scientists about what they actually do on a daily basis and that impression quickly changes.
 Generally, to reach a major analytic achievement, the work is quite mundane up until the very end.
 So what do data scientists really do?
 They find new sources of data, determine whether they’re relevant and what can be learned from them, clean them up so they are usable, prepare them for analysis, and then run an analysis that everyone can understand.
 It’s only then that the hardcore modeling begins, and even then, technologies like Nutonian’s Eureqa, Qlik, Teradata Aster, Platfora, Alteryx, and many others can make advanced analytics much easier.